 Get ready to become curious scientists as we experiment, observe, and discover in science!
 We genuinely believe that learning is a team effort, and we are looking forward to building a strong partnership with you to ensure every student thrives.
-Homework will be assigned and will be expected to be completed Together, we'll make sure this year is full of growth, achievement, and joyful learning.
+Homework will be assigned and will be expected to be completed.
+Together, we'll make sure this year is full of growth, achievement, and joyful learning.